CooperNederhood/OpenReblock-qgis-plugin/README.md

 **1. Install QGIS**
 https://www.qgis.org/en/site/forusers/alldownloads.html

+**2. Enable "Experimental plugins"**
+Open Plugin Manager by Plugins ‣ Manage and Install Plugins....
+Click on the Settings tab.
+You will see an option called Show also experimental plugins.
+Click the checkbox next to it, to enable it.

-**2. Install Open Reblock plugin**
+**3. Install Open Reblock plugin**
 In QGIS, open the plugin manager via: "Plugins" >> "Manage and Install Plugins..."

 Next, searching for "reblock" should return the Open Reblock plugin.
+This plugin is still experimental, so if you don't do step 2 you won't see it.
 Install!

 # Reblocking Walkthrough